-JazzLocal32.com is rated as one of the 50 best Jazz Blogs in the world by Feedspot.
-The author is a professional member of the Jazz Journalists Association, poet & writer.
-Some of these posts appear on related sites.
+JazzLocal32.com was rated as one of the 50 best Jazz Blogs in the world by Feedspot.
+The author is a professional member of the Jazz Journalists Association, a Judge in the 7VJC International Jazz Competition, and a poet & writer.
+Some of these posts appear on other sites with the author’s permission.

 Chelsea Prastiti was not long back from Cyprus when her band Leda’s Dream appeared at the Backbeat Bar.
 Prastiti is well known in the Auckland improvised music scene and especially so at the avant-garde end of town.
 She’s a compelling vocalist and composer who approaches her craft as a free spirit, unfettered by others expectations.
 When she sings she dives deep and puts herself out there fearlessly but her risk-taking is not a mere academic exercise; it cuts to the very heart of what it means to be a thinking, feeling human.
 Her compositions are therefore always interesting and out of that a raw beauty and an honesty arise.